wym0120/wym0120.github.io/study/source/_posts/paper/ISER/Empirical Software Engineering/emse-4.md

 ---
-title: Where Do Developers Log?
-An Empirical Study on Logging Practices in Industry
+title: "[ISER] [EMSE] Where Do Developers Log?
+An Empirical Study on Logging Practices in Industry"
 categories:
   - paper
 date: 2020-08-15 14:44:06
-tags: EMSE
+tags: Empirical Software Engineering
 description: Where Do Developers Log?
 An Empirical Study on Logging Practices in Industry
 ---